Everything I Need to Know I Learned in High School Accounting

 So now is the time to thank Mrs. Warren and share this with you.

 I call it Everything I need to know I learned in high school accounting.
+Learning the basics of accounting is really important.
+However, if you are a business owner, it might be wise to use Small Business Accounting experts.
 These are the 9 biggest lessons I learned from Jill Warren.

 - A smile and a handshake can build trust and mutual respect.
 Mrs. Warren greeted every student at the door as they entered her classroom.
 She shook our hand and welcomed us.